Zenith SupersPort

-The SupersPort is a line of PC-compatible laptops manufactured by Zenith Data Systems and sold from 1988 to 1993.
+The SupersPort is a line of IBM PC compatible laptops manufactured by Zenith Data Systems and sold from 1988 to 1993.
 The first two main entries in the SupersPort line included either an Intel 80286 microprocessor clocked at 12 MHz or an 8088 processor clocked at 8 or 4.77 MHz, switchable.
 Later entries included the 386SX, 486SX and 486 processors.
 The SupersPort 286 in particular was one of the top-selling laptops of the late 1980s, although Zenith's position in this segment faltered by the early 1990s.